-Requirement: The VVB shall have a process to issue projects with non-conformances and manage any nonconformances raised during a PC assessment.
-The timeline for response should be agreed between the validator and the client.
+The VVB shall have a process to issue projects with non-conformances and manage any non-conformances raised during a Peatland Code assessment.
+The timeline for responses should be agreed between the validator and the client.

-The type of non-conformance that a VVB can raise are:
+The type of non-conformances that a VVB can raise are:

-Non-conformance: Any errors in meeting the Peatland Code requirements (criteria) such as, but not limited to, poorly managed documentation, discrepancies in information provided but that does not affect the GHG assertion.
+Non-conformance: Any errors in meeting the Peatland Code requirements (criteria) such as, but not limited to: poorly managed documentation and discrepancies in information provided that do not affect the GHG assertion.
 This shall be addressed by the project proponent before an opinion statement is issued.

-Misstatement: Any issue with the potential to affect the GHG emission reduction compared to what has been stated.
+Misstatement: Any issue with the potential to affect the GHG emissions reduction compared to what has been stated.
 For example, at verification the average percentage of condition category improved does not match the information reported in the Project Progress Report.

-4.3.3 Opinion types
+4.3.3 Opinion Types

-Requirement: A VVB shall issue a landowner/project developer a validation/verification opinion after each formal PC assessment.
-The VVB shall issue an opinion on the GHG assertion as set out in ISO 17029:2019 Clause 9.7, ISO 14065:2020 Clause 9.7 and 14064-3:2019, 9 for validation or verification opinions.
+A VVB shall issue a landowner/project developer a validation/verification opinion after each formal Peatland Code assessment.
+The VVB shall issue an opinion on the GHG assertion as set out in ISO/IEC 17029:2019 Clause 9.7, ISO 14065:2020 Clause 9.7 and ISO 14064-3:2019 Clause 9 for validation or verification opinions.

-The types of opinions as detailed in the ISO 14064-3:2019 shall be selected:
+The types of opinions as detailed in ISO 14064-3:2019 shall be selected from the following: